Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     is
     selected.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image128.png "Stop this virtual machine prompt")

-## Exercise 6: Setup SQL Database Geo-Replication
+## Exercise 6: Setup SQL database geo-replication

 Due to the rush into Production, the Staging SQL Database currently remains as the Production database for the application.
 You have been